-Japan produces some very heavy denim, with several brands topping out at 25 ounces per yard.
+Japan produces some very heavy denim, with several brands topping out at 25 ounces per yard and Naked & Famous even managing to make 40-ounce denim.
 Consider that your average pair of Levis is coming in somewhere between 11 and 14 ounces and you’re talking some seriously heavy material.
 Though notoriously hard on the old looms and difficult to sew, heavy denim offers the wearer not only added longevity, but also incredible fade potential as the creases tend to become more pronounced in the thicker, stiffer fabric.
 It takes a lot more raw material to produce a pair of jeans at this weight as well, and this adds to the cost of production.

 - Many Japanese brands sell jeans that shrink to fit, the way jeans were made a hundred years ago.